publiccodeyml/publiccode.yml/forks.md

 Authors that are willing to publish a fork as a variant **MUST** at least:

-* Add a key `upstreamUrl` pointing to one or more upstream repositories from which this variant is derived.
+* Add a key `isBasedOn` pointing to one or more upstream repositories from which this variant is derived.
 * Change the value for `url` to point to the repository holding the variant.